simula/damast/README.md

 ## Usage

+To get the usage documentation it is easiest to check the published documentation [here](https://simula.github.io/damast/README.html).

-Once you installed the package you can locally generate the documentation:
+Otherwise, you can also locally generate the latest documentation once you installed the package:
 ```
     tox -e build_docs
 ```
-You can then open the documentation with a browser:
+Then open the documentation with a browser:
 ```
     <yourbrowser> _build/html/index.html
 ```

-Otherwise you will find API and usage documentation [here](https://simula.github.io/damast/README.html).

 ## Testing